 5 Interviews back-to-back.
 30 mins each.
 Each interview was from a different team.
 Some concentrated on technical aspects, while others on behavioral skills and resume.

-I applied through college or university and the process took a day – interviewed at NAVTEQ in February 2011.
+I applied through college or university.
+The process took a day – interviewed at NAVTEQ (Chicago, IL) in February 2011.

 The interview lasted for about a half-hour and was a mixture of behavioral and technical questions.
 Behavioral questions included how I would get people to do things without having authority over them.
 Technical questions included testing a linked list with an error in it and explaining what a natural join was databases.